 Today, more than one billion people from 190 countries participate in some form of Earth Day celebration, making it the largest secular civic event in the world.

-For those of you celebrating Earth Day virtually - which is all of us! - there are a number of terrific online events where you can get inspired to take action, or just take in the beauty of art, nature and song.
+For those of you celebrating Earth Day virtually – there are a number of terrific online events where you can get inspired to take action, or just take in the beauty of art, nature and song.

-- And last but not least, City of Encinitas and EcoFest are planning a live stream.
+- City of Encinitas and EcoFest are planning a live stream.
 Take a look at their Instagram page for more details.